-Sorry I’ve been a bit radio silence recently, I was off sunning myself in Lanzarote for a week getting some well earned R& R. I rarely moved off a sun lounger and ploughed through a mountain of books on my kindle.
-I also only took one picture the whole holiday.
+Sorry, I’ve been a bit radio silence recently, I was off sunning myself in Lanzarote for a week getting some well earned R& R. I rarely moved off a sun lounger and ploughed through a mountain of books on my kindle.
+I also only took one picture of the whole holiday.
 What to see it?

 There was one restaurant that grabbed my attention straight away.
 Flesh and Buns ran by the guys over at Bone Daddies (who I have equally heard really good things about).
 Offering a mouthwatering array of Japanese dishes.
-I haven’t eaten a lot of Japanese food but at Flesh and Buns it’s presented in a non scary way.
+I haven’t eaten a lot of Japanese food but at Flesh and Buns, it’s presented in a non-scary way.
 With dishes such as Chips and Dips – Rice crackers, avocado shiso, tomato jalapeno and Grilled Beef Skewers with Kimchi and yoghurt.

 I arranged for my Cousin, Auntie and Mum to go on a fantastic chocolate tour around London (post coming real soon!) and decided it would be the perfect time to try out Flesh and Buns buns.

 Walking down deep below the street level with all the hustle and bustle a distinct memory to a cool calm open space.
 After our chocolate overload from the tour, I was in desperate need for a refreshing drink.
-Muddled raspberries with elderflower and soda was as refreshing as it sounds.
+Muddled raspberries with elderflower and soda were as refreshing as it sounds.

-Well damn it was so tasty.
+Well damn, it was so tasty.
 Just check out all these sexy pictures of the buns…..

 Mouthwatering??
 You bet!
 I am just remembering eating it.
 I want to eat this all again now.
 NOW I tell you!
 In one fell swoop Flesh and Buns has become one of my favourite restaurants and can’t wait to go back to try more of their menu.
 The staff were super friendly and helpful to recommend how much we should order and did end up getting more buns as there just wasn’t enough for us greedy pigs.
-Talking about pigs, the pork belly was some of the best I’ve ever had and features regularly in my food day dreams.
+Talking about pigs, the pork belly was some of the best I’ve ever had and features regularly in my food daydreams.

 Save this article to Pinterest, pin the below image!